momentum-design/momentum-ui/angularjs/CONTRIBUTING.md

 # Contributing

-##### We'd love for you to contribute to our source code and to make Collab UI Angularjs even better than it is today!
+##### We'd love for you to contribute to our source code and to make Momentum UI Angularjs even better than it is today!
 Below are the guidelines to follow.

 ## Table of Contents